 The rag trade is a clean, friendly industry that, along with other retailers, has been abused and neglected by successive governments of all colours.
 Sadly both national and local government sees the high street, which employees over 3 million people, as a cash cow and continues to hit it hard with high business rates, taxes and on-street parking charges.

 Using the knowledge I have gained over the years, three years ago I set up a new company www.spawebdesign.co.uk building websites.
-This business is now consuming much of my time so after a life time in the rag trade it’s time for me to say good bye and head for pastures new.
+This business is now consuming much of my time so after a life time in the rag trade it’s time for me to hang up my tape measure, say good bye and head for pastures new.
 Good bye and thank you for support.
 After 42 years I am looking forward to have Saturdays off!